josemvcerqueira/mobile-flashcard/README.md

 ├── assets
 ├── components # All React components
-├── constants # All constants for the redux store actions ├── reducers # All state management to the redux store ├── sagas # Redux saga middleware sagas
+├── constants # All constants for the redux store actions ├── reducers # All state management logic for the redux store ├── sagas # Redux saga middleware
 ├── utils
 │   ├── api.js # AsyncStorage logic
 │   ├── helpers.js # Helper functions
-│   └── theme.js # All the style used in the app
+│   └── theme.js # All the styles used in the app
 ├── .eslintrc
 ├── .gitignore
 ├── .watchmanconfig